Prune Belly Syndrome in Children

 - Prune belly syndrome is a rare type of birth defect.

 - It includes 3 main problems.
-A child will have missing or severe weakness of muscles in the belly.
+A child will have missing muscles or severely weak muscles in the belly.
 One or both testicles are not in the scrotal sac (undescended testicles).
 And the bladder is large and there are problems with the kidneys and ureters.

-- A child with prune belly syndrome often can't completely empty his or her bladder.
+- A child with this syndrome often can't fully empty his or her bladder.
 This can cause serious bladder, ureter, and kidney problems.

-- If your child has mild prune belly syndrome, he or she may take antibiotics to prevent urinary tract infections.
-Some children may need surgery to fix the problems of prune belly syndrome.
+- If your child has a mild case, he or she may take antibiotics to prevent urinary tract infections.
+But some children may need surgery.

 - Even with treatment, some children may develop kidney failure.